Oppose "Fix" Our Forests Act

 For Wilderness, the bill would promote increased cattle and sheep grazing and widespread use of manager-ignited fire that will transform these places from wild landscapes “untrammeled by man” to human-dominated ones.

-First, send your two senators this email urging them to oppose the “Fix Our Forests Act.”
+Call your Senators, and then also send your two senators this email (please personalize) urging them to oppose the “Fix Our Forests Act.”

 Thank you for speaking up for Wilderness, public lands, and the wildlife that call it home!